Community Public Access Defibrillators (CPADs)

 When a cardiac arrest occurs (when the patient's heart stops beating correctly and they stop breathing) every second counts.
 For every minute that goes by the chance of survival reduces by as much as 10 to 14%.
 But with fast and effective CPR and defibrillation the chances of survival increase hugely, to as much as 85%.

 AEDs are easy to use, compact, portable and very effective.
 They are designed to be used by lay persons; the units guide the person using it through the process by verbal instructions and visual prompts.
 They are safe and will not allow a shock to be given unless the patients heart rhythm requires it.
 They are designed to be stored for long periods without use and require very little routine maintenance.
-You will now see AEDs in many public places such as shopping centres, leisure centres, airports and train stations and now also more and more in towns, villages and communities across the country.
+You will now see AEDs in many public places such as shopping centres, leisure centres, airports and train stations and now also more and more in towns, villages and rural communities across the country.

 How does it work in an emergency when the AED is needed?

-Training Local Residents
+Awareness for Local Residents

 Interested in this project?
 Or would like to attend one of our free public training sessions?